season-lab/rop-collection/README.md

 # ROP Collection
 A collection of ROP exploits and programs from the "Static Analysis of ROP Code" [paper](http://season-lab.github.io/papers/ropdissector-EUROSEC19.pdf) (EuroSec '19).

-This repository *(we are working behind the scenes, please bear with us)* aims at providing for each ROP payload detailed information on the vulnerable application or vector and the characteristics of the chain, including:
+This repository *(we are working behind the scenes, please bear with us)* aims at providing for each hosted ROP payload detailed information on the vulnerable application or vector and the characteristics of the chain, including:
-* reference links for the exploit or program
+* reference links for the exploit/program
-* PE file used as gadget source
+* PE file(s) used as gadget source
-* download link for the vulnerable application
+* download link to the vulnerable application
-* raw bytes for the chain extracted from the exploit/vector
+* raw bytes extracted for the chain
 * details on actions performed by the chain (e.g. executed library calls, CFG)
 * a configuration file to run the chain in [ROPDissector](https://github.com/season-lab/ropdissector)

 We will gradually be publishing details and setup to run the payloads over the next weeks.
-For the time being you can check the ROP programs that we host in the `demo-payloads` folder of the ROPDissector repository.
+For the time being you may check the ROP programs that we host in the `demo-payloads` folder of the ROPDissector repository.

 ### Exploits and programs that will be hosted ###
 * Adobe Reader U3D